Windows81/Roblox-Freedom-Distribution/README.md

 1. _If you are on a Windows and play Roblox.com_, RFD will find and decrypt the contents of your `%LocalAppData%\Roblox\LocalStorage\RobloxCookies.dat` file - and there are no further actions needed to start loading assets.
 2. Otherwise, across all OS types, RFD will extract your `ROBLOSECURITY` environment variable.

-**Freedom Distribution will NOT save/upload your token anywhere and will not use it outside roblox assetdelivery services.** The cookie handling can be found in the Source "extractor.py" file.
+**RFD does not save or upload your cookie token anywhere.** That token is used solely for Rōblox's _assetdelivery_ services.
+The cookie handling can be found in [`extractor.py`](./Source/assets/extractor.py).

 ### Setting Up Enviroment Variables